 - 1. If a deposit is required, it is defined as 2 times the average monthly bill at the location where electric service is requested.
 For a residential account, if there is insufficient usage history at the premise during the previous 12 months, the deposit amount is calculated using the square footage of the premise, 2 x (sq. ft. x .085).
 The minimum residential deposit amount is \$100. - 2.
 A deposit is not required if a valid SSN is presented by the primary applicant, and one of the following credit criteria is met: - a.
 There is a 12 month satisfactory payment history with the District for electric service ending within the last year. - b.
-For an existing District customer, the most recent 12 months of payment history represents a satisfactory payment record. - c.
-A satisfactory credit assessment is obtained by the District from a national credit assessment agency. - 3.
+For an existing District customer, the most recent 12 months of payment history represents a satisfactory payment record.

+- A satisfactory credit assessment is obtained by the District from a national credit assessment agency. - 3.
+A deposit is not required when an eligible residential customer enrolls in prepaid services, called Pay As You Go. - 4.
 A deposit may be required in any of the following circumstances: - a.
-2 pieces of valid identification, one of which must be photo identification, is presented in lieu of a valid SSN. - b.
-A valid SSN is provided, but the applicant has unpaid debt with the District. - A valid SSN is provided, but an unsatisfactory credit assessment is obtained by the District from a national credit assessment agency. - 4.
-A deposit will be held on the account until such time that the customer demonstrates a satisfactory payment record for 12 consecutive months.
-The deposit refund will be credited to the electric account during the next billing period. - At the District's discretion, deposits may be refunded by check, or applied to any delinquent Home Energy Tune-up charges, or applied to the account(s) billed for electric service or fees as listed under the fee schedule. - 6.
-Deposit refunds on closed accounts will be issued in the name of the primary account holder at the time the account is closed, and may take up to 4 weeks to be processed. - 7.
+2 pieces of valid identification, one of which must be photo identification, is presented in lieu of a valid SSN. - A valid SSN is provided, but the applicant has unpaid debt with the District. - A valid SSN is provided, but an unsatisfactory credit assessment is obtained by the District from a national credit assessment agency. - A deposit will be held on the account until such time that the customer demonstrates a satisfactory payment record for 12 consecutive months.
+The deposit refund will be credited to the electric account during the next billing period. - 6.
+At the District's discretion, deposits may be refunded by check, or applied to any delinquent Home Energy Tune-up charges, or applied to the account(s) billed for electric service or fees as listed under the fee schedule. - 7.
+Deposit refunds on closed accounts will be issued in the name of the primary account holder at the time the account is closed, and may take up to 4 weeks to be processed. - 8.
 If a deposit is required due to an unsatisfactory credit assessment, a customer has the right to disclosure of their credit report due to the fact that adverse action was taken because of the contents of their credit report.
 The fact that adverse action, in the form of a deposit or denial of electric service, has been taken entitles the customer to a copy of their credit report free of charge by writing to the applicable credit bureau within 60 days from the date the adverse action was taken and requesting a copy.